Partners and Education

 - Max Planck Florida Institute for Neuroscience

-A strong collaboration with two other PhD programs in Bonn enables doctoral students access to technical education in a huge spectrum of topics as well as to build a strong network with other doctoral students and young researchers.
+Furthermore, our strong collaboration with two additional PhD programs in Bonn offers doctoral students access to diverse technical education across a broad spectrum of disciplines, while also fostering a robust network among fellow doctoral candidates and emerging researchers.

 International Max Planck Research School (IMPRS) for Brain and Behavior